Some other considerations as you help your student finalize the list.

 As I said in the last post, with application season around the corner, it’s time to make some choices.
 Take into account the additional factors below to help your student decide where to apply.

 Size Hopefully your family has visited a few campuses of different sizes to see where your teen feels most comfortable.

 Medium and large colleges generally offer more majors, clubs, activities and housing and dining options.
-Class sizes can be large, like 100-300 students for general education courses, but usually less than 30 for courses in a student’s major.
-The downsides of bigger schools are that a student can end up lonely if he’s not willing to put himself out there to make friends and kids who have trouble setting priorities can find themselves distracted by too many ways to fill their time.
+Class sizes can be large, though, like 100-300 students for general education courses, but usually less than 30 for courses in a student’s major.
+The downsides of bigger schools are that a student can end up lonely if they’re not willing to put themselves out there to make friends and kids who have trouble setting priorities can find themselves distracted by too many ways to fill their time.

 Majors and minors Only consider colleges that offer majors your student has an interest in.
-He may love a campus and all it has to offer, but if he’s having trouble finding a possible major from what he sees on the college’s website, then that school gets crossed off the list, no matter how great it appears.
-If your teen’s interests are broad, find out the options on dual majoring and adding minors.
+They may love a campus and all it has to offer, but if they’re having trouble finding a possible major from what they see on the college’s website, then that school gets crossed off the list, no matter how great it appears.
+If your teen’s interests are broad, find out the options for dual majoring and adding minors.

 Male to female ratio Many campuses have more girls these days than boys.
 Knowing the ratio helps if your teen tends to make friends with kids of one sex more than another.

 Greek life At some colleges, sororities and fraternities dominate campus life.
 This is fine for kids anxious to join one, but not for those who don’t.
 Schools aren’t always honest about how much Greek life controls the campus social scene.
 We attended one accepted students session where the admissions rep said less than 20 percent of the kids are involved in Greek life, but every student presenter was in a sorority or a fraternity.